adelsaleh/adelsaleh.github.io/documents.md

 ## Traveling Waves of the Hasegawa-Mima Equation

 As part of my MS thesis, I am currently investigating the behavior of traveling wave solutions to the Hasegawa-Mima equation.
-The goal of this inquiry is to adress, numerically and anlytically, a certain discrepency between classical results obtained in the literature on one hand and some recent results on the other.
+The goal of this inquiry is to adress, numerically and anlytically, a certain discrepency between classical results obtained in the literature on one hand, and some more recent results on the other.
-The report can be found here.

 [Modon Cases for Hasegawa Mima Equation.]({{ site.baseurl }}/pdfs/hm/HM.pdf)